tonishka/tp/docs/DeveloperGuide.md

     * Cons:
       * Slower to execute command.
       * Difficult to implement, since the current implementation does not store command history.

+We picked _alternative 1_ since the focus of our CLI app is on speed and efficiency.
+Additionally, _alternative 2_ required a lot of changes to the existing implementation which would not be very helpful for executing other commands.

 ### View person feature